arghgr/bunny/README.md

 Starring: you, a bunny, a potty-mouthed narrator, and f*cking Woody Allen.

 My first major Python project.
-WIP.
+Work in progress.